📚┃Glossary

 A decentralized exchange (DEX) is a peer-to-peer (P2P) marketplace that connects cryptocurrency buyers and sellers.
 In contrast to centralized exchanges (CEXs), decentralized platforms are non-custodial, meaning a user remains in control of their private keys when transacting on a DEX platform.

-Handles the allocation of dividend rewards to users.
+Handles the allocation of staking rewards to users.

 Dynamic directional fees